Karime López

 Karime López (born 1982) is a Mexican chef working in Italy.
-In late 2019, she became the first Mexican woman chef to receive a Michelin star for her work at Gucci Osteria in Florence, Italy.
-In 2019 she was named Italy's Female Chef of the Year.
+In 2019, while helming the kitchen at Gucci Osteria in Florence, Italy, she became the first female chef from Mexico to help her restaurant earn a Michelin star.
+That same year, she was named Italy's Female Chef of the Year.

 Biography

 Karime López was born in Mexico City in 1982.
 López first learned about cooking at home as a child, helping her mother prepare family meals at home in Querétaro, Mexico.

 Culinary education

 At age 18, López moved to Paris to study art.
 While in Paris, her attention shifted from art to culinary arts.
 In 2005, López moved to Seville, Spain to train as a chef.
 After her studies, she apprenticed under Santi Santamaria and later at top restaurants, including Can Fabes, Mugaritz, Pujol and Noma.
 López later described the challenges of pursuing a chef's career as a woman, and the difficulty of making sacrifices to travel far from home to learn from the world's top chefs.